Mr-Widiatmoko/MakeTVPlaylist/README.md

     c++ main.cpp -std=c++2b -o /usr/local/bin/tvplaylist

 Don't forget to [Press ENTER].
 Thats it, you will get "tvplaylist" on "/usr/local/bin/" directory.

+If you already have "tvplaylist", then you can use "install" or "uninstall" or "update" argument to do automation, for the example, to update to the newest version:

+	tvplaylist --update

 If you need to build this as library file, then copy below and paste on the Terminal: